A Tour of the Lives and Loves of the Art Collecting, Museum Founding Mark and Jan Hilbert

 Art lovers might ask, why are museums founded?
 While the motivations behind the origins of these cultural venues vary, the stories of their foundings are often legendary.
 Yet few museums have stories that are as heartwarming as that of the Hilbert Museum of California Art at Chapman University in Orange, California.

-As museum co-founder/donor Mark Hilbert tells it, in 2012 he was touring a major Los Angeles museum.
+As museum co-founder/donor Mark Hilbert tells it, in 2012 he was touring a major museum.
 “I went to one gallery and was very disappointed by the exhibition there, with its strong overtones,” he says.
 “I went to the next gallery and was even more upset by the dark display.
 I immediately left the museum and drove home.
 On my way, I kept thinking that my beloved wife Janet and I, with our expansive and diverse collection of California art, could create a museum that would be much more interesting for people to visit, one that is upbeat, inspiring and family friendly.”

 Motivated by the story-telling and aesthetic aspects of their state’s artworks, the Hilberts — with the advice of art historians and gallerists, with their study of art history and extensive viewing of art exhibitions in this country and abroad — had already acquired several thousand pieces of more than a century of California art.